linorobot/linorobot2_hardware/README.md

     PATH="$PATH:$HOME/.platformio/penv/bin"

-You may use VSCode to clone the source, select robot configuration (eg. *esp32tank*), build and upload.
+You may use VSCode to clone the source, select robot configuration (e.g. *esp32tank*), build and upload.
 Or do it in command lines.

     git clone https://github.com/hippo5329/linorobot2_hardware.git
     cd linorobot2_hardware/firmware